Good Property Investment For Your Retirement Success

 There are several things to consider before you buy a rental property.

 One important thing to consider is your property is unlikely to be rented 365 days a year, every single year.

 You will need to factor in details such as vacancy rate into your calculations and not overstate your expected income.

 It requires more than a long-term view and the ability to crunch numbers to be a professional property investor.

 Develop A Knack For Spotting Attractive Deals

-You may have an intuition about which areas in town might become famous, or the sites to stay away from.
+You may have an intuition about which most popular areas for home seekers or the sites to stay away from.